Molina, Cardinals hold off fading Cubs again, 2-1

 David Phelps (2-1), the second of eight Cubs relievers, walked Paul Goldschmidt and Marcell Ozuna to start the inning.
 Steve Cishek took over and walked Matt Carpenter to load the bases before Molina grounded a 2-2 pitch up the middle.

+Last year, Molina needed surgery and missed a month following a similar foul tip.

+“That’s the toughest, smartest guy I may ever know,” Cardinals manager Mike Shildt said.

 It was another narrow victory for St. Louis.
 The Cardinals won 5-4 in 10 innings Thursday night when Carpenter homered off All-Star closer Craig Kimbrel.
-Chicago had rallied with three runs in the ninth against Martinez and Andrew Miller.
+Chicago had rallied with three runs in the ninth against Martínez and Andrew Miller.

-Miller pitched the eighth inning Friday and got the first out in the ninth before manager Mike Shildt went to Martinez.
+Miller pitched the eighth inning Friday and got the first out in the ninth before Shildt went to Martínez.
 The right-hander got a popup, walked pinch-hitter Tony Kemp and then got Ben Zobrist to ground out to complete his 22nd save.

+“No question about it,” Shildt said.
+“He came in the clubhouse and said, ‘I got two (innings) in me today.'”

 Michael Wacha pitched four innings of one-run ball for St. Louis, and five relievers shut down Chicago after that.
-Ryan Helsley pitched a scoreless fifth and was awarded the win.
+Ryan Helsley (2-0) pitched a scoreless fifth for the win.

-The Cardinals left 12 men on base.
-Chicago left nine runners on and hit into three double plays.
+The Cardinals left 12 on base.
+Chicago stranded nine runners and hit into three double plays.

+Manager Joe Maddon and his players have no explanation for the team’s slump, which comes on the heels of a five-game winning streak when the Cubs outscored opponents 59-18.

+“We have to somehow get more consistent offensively,” Maddon said.
+“When the opportunities come up, we have to take advantage of them.
+We’ve had some good at-bats.”

 Chicago went up 1-0 after Kyle Schwarber doubled in the second and scored from third when second baseman Tommy Edman bobbled David Bote’s grounder.
 Bote was awarded an RBI because it was ruled that Schwarber would have scored regardless.